libavg/libavg/sphinxdoc/misc.rst

             Prints all states and transitions to the console.

-        .. py:method:: makeDiagram(imageFName)
+        .. py:method:: makeDiagram(imageFName, [showMethods=False])

             Dumps a graph of the state machine to an image file using dot. graphvis must be installed and in the path for this to work.
 Very useful for debugging.
+If :py:attr:`showMethods` is true, names of enter, leave and transition methods are included in the diagram.

         .. py:method:: traceChanges(trace)